PRESIDENT BUYS ONE BITCOIN PER DAY

 On the Bitcoin network, it is possible to send and receive bitcoins in seconds and at lower fees.
 Faced with such prices, El Salvador's commercial banks have drastically reduced fees on each transaction.
 This had a beneficial effect for citizens who are not yet inclined to use bitcoin for their daily financial transactions.

-In order to use bitcoin, the government has set up a suitable wallet: the “Chivo Wallet”.
-This is a kind of mobile bank which therefore serves as an official bank for using bitcoin.
+In order to use bitcoin, the government has set up a suitable wallet: the "Chivo Wallet".
+This is a kind of mobile bank that therefore serves as an official bank to use bitcoin.
 Many people who - until now - did not have a bank account now have a cheaper and easier to use equivalent.

 However, the transition is still difficult.
 Even if 4 million Salvadorans downloaded the application (out of a total population of 6,5 million), only 2% of transactions were made in bitcoin.